gokulsg/CNN-attention-on-AWS/AWS-Setup/README.md

-## General setup for AWS EC2 (Elastic Compute Cloud) and S3 Storage Classes for Pytorch
+## General setup for AWS EC2 (Elastic Compute Cloud) and S3 Storage Classes for training deep-learning model with Pytorch

 ### EC2